 The Sports Wagon builds on the 3 Series sedan.
 To cut down on options and configurations for what is a very low-volume machine, BMW offers the wagon with just two engines.

-As one would expect, the wagon is a significantly more versatile cargo carrier than the sedan.
-With the rear seats folded, the 328i Sports Wagon can house about 64 cubic feet of luggage, compared to the 17 cubic feet the sedan's trunk will hold.
-The rear seats also feature 40/20/40 split folding capability to accommodate different mixtures of passengers and cargo - and space swells to 53 cubic inches.
+As you'd expect, the wagon is a significantly more versatile cargo carrier than the sedan.
+It's capable of swallowing 17.3 cubic feet of gear, compared to the 13 cubic feet the sedan's trunk will hold.
+Fold down the rear seats - which feature 40/20/40 split folding capability to accommodate different mixtures of passengers and cargo - and space swells to 53 cubic inches.
 For extra room, there's a pair of under-floor storage wells - a larger forward unit, and a smaller rear unit suitable for holding the roll-up cargo cover.

-Inside, the cabin combines the simple, driver-focused instrumentation and iDrive infotainment system that buyers have come to expect from BMW with a slightly edgier, less conservative overall design theme.
+Inside, the cabin combines the simple, driver-focused instrumentation that buyers have come to expect from BMW with a slightly edgier and less conservative overall design theme.
 A tablet-style 6.5-inch display screen mounted atop the dashboard displays stereo and vehicle information.
 Shell out for the optional navigation system, and the screen is upgraded to a larger 8.8-inch unit.

-All 3-Series Sport Wagon models come standard with dual front, front side and side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All 3 Series models come standard with dual front, front side, front knee and full-length side curtain airbags in addition to traction and stability control systems.